 Humphreys Street Coffee

-provide mentoring opportunities that empower youth, and train teenagers in job skills such as customer service, marketing, and craftsmanship, Humphreys Street Coffee was created.
-They are a social enterprise within their parent non-profit, Harvest Hands Community Development, and employ 16 teens per year.
+Humphreys Street Coffee was born out of a desire to create jobs, provide mentoring opportunities that empower youth, and train teenagers in job skills such as customer service, marketing, and craftsmanship.
 One hundred percent of their profits are reinvested into programs and scholarships that support their students.

 To learn more about Humphreys Street Coffee, please visit humphreysstreet.com.

-To learn more about BRANDED Collective, please visit brandedcollective.com.
+To learn more about Project Return, please visit projectreturninc.org.

-Poverty & the Arts is a social enterprise nonprofit that provides opportunities for artists overcoming homelessness to engage in creative outlets, learn income through selling artwork and merchandise, develop entrepreneurial and professional skills, and build community relationships.
-In their Artist Collective program, artists utilize the provided art supplies and studio space to create artwork in partnership with mentors from the local art community.
+Daybreak Arts is a social enterprise nonprofit that provides opportunities for artists overcoming homelessness to engage in creative outlets, learn income through selling artwork and merchandise, develop entrepreneurial and professional skills, and build community relationships.

-To learn more about Poverty & the Arts, please visit povertyandthearts.org.
+To learn more about Daybreak Arts, please visit daybreakarts.org.